-If you have an active blog for your business, chances are that you are aiming to improve your search engine rank through SEO marketing.
+If your business has a blog, chances are you’re aiming to improve your search engine rank through SEO marketing.
 Therefore, you’ll want to do everything you can to make your blog more favorable to search engines, and that includes linking to sites outside of your own.
 External links are integral to creating quality content, because they show that you’ve done your research, and they aid in boosting the reputation of your own site—but only if you choose them wisely.
 If you provide links to poorly written content or shady websites, you might be hurting your search engine rank.
 Conversely, high-quality links can show that you’re dedicated to providing better content to your readers, and that can go a long way for your search engine rank.

 Only provide links to relevant content.